MojoAuth/mojoauth-wordpress/src/readme.txt

 The [MojoAuth](https://mojoauth.com) Passwordless Authentication WordPress plugin replaces standard WordPress login forms with the passwordless authentication method.
 It provides a robust and secure passwordless authentication mechanism to your WordPress site that offers the users a way to verify themselves while not having to remember or manually type passwords, which in turn provides stronger security and fewer breaches.

 Adding a passwordless authentication mechanism will help to create additional barriers to secure accounts of users.
-We updated the conventional password method of login with a safer authentication method, for example, login through OTP, Magic Link and WebAuthn.
+We updated the conventional password method of login with a safer authentication method, for example, log in through Email OTP, Magic Link, Social Login, Phone SMS and WebAuthn.
 This likewise cuts the additional progression of you fumbling over your failed to remember password.

 ### KEY FEATURES